 Make a party of it

 Lots of sporting events are a good excuse for getting together with friends to celebrate a birthday, an engagement or just enjoying the summer.
-Events such as polo's British Beach Polo Championships and the finals of the Jaeger-LeCoultre Gold Cup at Cowdray Park, West Sussex are perfect to grab a picnic and chill out with friends.
+Events such as the FIFA World Cup are a perfect opportunity to gather your mates around to watch the match.
+Just don’t be too disappointed when England don’t get through the first round.

 Always buy tickets through a member of the Society of Ticket Agents and Retailers (STAR) – that way if an event you're attending is cancelled by the organisers, you'll be entitled to a full refund.
 Citizens Advice offers more information on its website.